SnowyField1906/Accessible-interface-definition/README.md

 This allows for a concise reference to the combined Interfaces.

 To create such a shorthand reference, the `group` keyword is utilized, followed by a combination of Interfaces according to Boolean logic. \
-Subsequently, the `as` keyword is employed, followed by the desired alias.
+Subsequently, the `as` keyword is utilized, followed by the desired alias.

 ```cadence
 // FooContract.cdc